 Whitelisting & Fund Recovery Context

-Royco Dawn operates with a whitelisted architecture where certain trusted addresses and parties have privileged access to protocol functions.
+Royco operates with a whitelisted architecture where certain trusted addresses and parties have privileged access to protocol functions.
 These whitelisted parties are assumed to act in good faith, and funds sent to whitelisted addresses (or addresses explicitly specified by whitelisted parties) are considered recoverable through administrative action or protocol upgrades.

 In-Scope Impacts for Direct Theft Rewards: